×

 If you produce fewer original pieces each year, you’ll need to charge more per artwork to meet your financial goals.
 Adjust accordingly.

-For example, if you’re only able to produce a handful of large-scale works in a single year, then you will need to charge more for those pieces than if you could make and sell hundreds of smaller artworks in the same period.
+For example, if you can only produce a handful of large-scale works in a single year, you will need to charge more for those pieces than if you could make and sell hundreds of smaller artworks in the same period.

 Original vs Print

 There’s a big difference in pricing for original works vs prints.
 Limited edition prints can be priced higher than open editions due to scarcity.
-As a rule of thumb, if you sell a limited edition print for £X, then the original should be priced around 20X for a run of 20 prints.
+As a rule of thumb, if you sell a limited edition print for £X, the original should be priced around 20X for 20 prints.

 Keep It Simple

-Maintaining flexibility in your pricing strategy is key, as you may need to make adjustments based on market demand, changes in material costs, or shifts in your artistic output over time.
-After all, if your work is sitting in the studio gathering dust and someone makes a reasonable offer, then you might not want to get too hung up on a few quid here and there!
+Maintaining flexibility in your pricing strategy is key, as you may need to adjust based on market demand, changes in material costs, or shifts in your artistic output over time.
+After all, if your work is sitting in the studio gathering dust and someone makes a reasonable offer, you might not want to get too hung up on a few quid here and there!

-By weighing the various factors listed above, you can make informed decisions on effectively pricing your artwork.
+You can make informed decisions about effectively pricing your artwork by weighing the above factors.
 It may take some adjusting, but you’ll eventually find the pricing sweet spot.
-Consistently re-evaluating your prices ensures you’re staying competitive while maximizing the value of your creative work.
+Consistently re-evaluating your prices ensures that you stay competitive while maximising the value of your creative work.

-And, best of all, as a Cosimo member, you can sign up and use our data-driven pricing calculator for FREE.
-This tool leverages real market data to provide tailored pricing recommendations based on your specific circumstances.
+Best of all, as a Cosimo member, you can sign up and use our data-driven pricing calculator for FREE.
+This tool uses accurate market data to tailor pricing recommendations based on your circumstances.

 Crafting the Perfect Artist Website | A Concise Guide